 e) Calculate the coordinates of the vertices from the compound of feasible solutions.

-f) Calculate the value of the objective function at each of the vertices to determine which of them has the maximum or minimum values.
+f) Calculate the value of the objective function at each vertex to determine which has the maximum or minimum values.

 We substituted the points (0,9), (0,8), and (5,4) in the equation to determine the minimum cost.
 However, you can tell this by directly looking at the graph.
 The coordinate (5,4) comes under the feasible region and is the minimum point of it.